St Peter's GAA (Manchester)

-St Peter's is a Gaelic games Club based in Manchester, England.
+St Peter's GAC (Cumann Lúthchleas Gael Naomh Peadar) is a Gaelic football club in Chorlton, Manchester.

+St Peter's play football at the junior level, having formerly fielded a senior team, as well as an under-age set-up.
+They are one of the member clubs of the Lancashire County Board.

-The club is one of the most successful clubs in Lancashire GAA with 11 Senior Championship Titles and 3 All Britain Titles.
-St Peter's play their Home games at Hough End, Chorlton, Manchester.
+The club is one of the most successful clubs in Lancashire, with 11 Senior Lancashire championship titles and 3 All-Britain titles.
+St Peter's play their home games at Hough End in Chorlton.

-In August 2018, St Peter's won the Junior Championship title, the first 15 aside trophy won by the club in 4 years.
+In 2015, St Peters played an exhibition match against Liverpool Wolfe Tones at Eirias Stadium, Colwyn Bay.